leo-bogert/bumblebee-multiscreen-tools/README.md

     * if below 50% CPU load for some time downclocking happens.
     * CPU load of processes with niceness > 0 is ignored when considering whether to upclock.
 Niceness is the Linux name for process priority, higher values equal lower priority.
 To launch a command with the default niceness of 10 use ```nice command_name```.
   * Intel Turbo Boost is enabled.

+### Configuration

+This has been developed and tested on Kubuntu 14.04.
+In some instances settings for Debian 9 may be mentioned.
+The Debian 9 settings aren't tested yet, I got them from a friend.

+It is assumed that a single external screens is connected to the ThinkPad dock's DisplayPort #2 (visible as "DP-5" in ```xrandr --query``` once you've applied the configuration).
+Port #2 was merely used because it was the most easy to cable for me.

+The ```switch-screen``` script assumes the display manager is LightDM.
+If your distribution uses a different one (which does also apply to newer versions of Kubuntu!) you need to change the ```XAUTHORITY``` variable there.

 #### Detecting dock state at startup/logout and switching screen accordingly